RichardM99/ionic-3-version-build-file-hook/README.md

 # ionic-3-version-build-file-hook
 A Cordova hook to version your *main.js*, *polyfills.js*, *cordova.js*, *vendor.js* & *main.css* files post build.

+## [DEPRECATED]
+I no longer (and never really did) maintain the code in this repository.

+Ionic is now on version 5 and as such it is unlikely the code in this repository is still fit for purpose.
+The concept of hooks however is still relevant so perhaps it might still serve as a starting point for creating your own.
+The code was also written when I was an intern so it is not of a high quality.

 ## Requirments
 * Node Package Manager (NPM)
 * Ionic Framework